googlefonts/how-to-hint-variable-fonts/README.md

 **YAnchor(5,9)** Moves point 5 to the control value listed in the ‘Control Program’, that corresponds to the baseline cap round undershoot value.

+**Note on Inheritence:** Inheritance is a method, used in the cvt table, to force one cvt to be equal to another cvt until a defined size.
+Inheritance is used in this case for smaller point sizes on-screen to supress subtle feature of undershoots and overshoots, that cannot be shown when there is a limited number of pixels.

-**Note:** CVT 9, _(cap round undershoot)_is automatically forced to be equal to baseline cvt 8, which has a value of zero, until a higher size.
-CVT 3, _(cap round overshoot)_ is automatically forced to be equal to square cap height cvt 2, which has a value of 1462, until a higher size.
+Here CVT 9, _(defined in the cvt table as the cap round undershoot)_is automatically forced to be equal to the baseline cvt 8, which has a value of zero, until a higher size.
+CVT 3, _(defined in the cvt table as the cap round overshoot)_ is automatically forced to be equal to square cap height cvt 2, until a higher size.
 This supresses the undershoots and overshoots, until there are enough pixels to show this subtle feature.
 This will already be automatically generated in the cvt table, and you will only need to change the value for appropriate point size to show the overshoots and undershoots.

 The baseline cap round undershoot value in the cvt table looks like this.

-**9: -22 ~ 8 @ 50 /* base line undershoot */**
+**9: -22 ~ 8 @ 47 /* base line undershoot */**

 9 is the cvt number for the cap baseline undershoot